AllanD1/electonic/README.md

 ### TODO
 - [x] configure electron packaging (e.g., building into `.exe`, `.app`, etc.
-- [x] fix weird bugs on windows systems
+- [ ] attempt to find a fix for readline.js on windows systems (you won't be able to input into command prompt, just terminate with crtl+c)
 - [ ] remove unnecessary files from final package through `ionic build` / `electron-packager` (include only `www/` and `main.js`
 - [ ] think of other improvements for this boilerplate